zsiki/pc_utils/python/README.md

 optional arguments:
   -h, --help            show this help message and exit -u MODUL, --modul MODUL
-                        to use Open3D DBSCAN: 0, to use scikit-learn DBSCAN: 1, default is 0
+                        to use Open3D DBSCAN: 0, to use scikit-learn DBSCAN: 1, to use HDBSCAN: 2, default is 0 -e EPS, --eps EPS     maximum distance between two samples for one to be considered as in the neighborhood of the other
-  -e EPS, --eps EPS     distance to neighbors in a cluster -m MIN_POINTS, --min_points MIN_POINTS
+  -m MIN_POINTS, --min_points MIN_POINTS
-                        minimum number of points required to form a cluster -f FOLDER, --folder FOLDER
+                        at Open3D method (0): number of samples (or total weight) in a neighborhood for a point to be considered as a core point, at scikit-learn method (1): minimum number of points required to form a cluster
+  -f FOLDER, --folder FOLDER
                         output folder
-  -d DEBUG, --debug DEBUG
-                        to switch debug mode (displaying the results) use: 1
+  -d, --debug           to switch debug mode (displaying the results)
    ```
 ### clusters2buildings.py